|My Favourite Planet > English > People > |

 ) has argued that for various reasons neither the cavalryman nor the figure with the patera on the Bridgeness Slab depict Antoninus or Lollius Urbicus.
 Then perhaps we have either one or more depictions of Charax as the legion's commander and (symbolic) victor, one of his sub-commanders (unlikely) or generalized symbolism.
 The arguments concerning these possibilities remain subjects of enquiry for students of Roman history.

-We still have too little information about the Antonine campaign in Caledonia, the military situation in Britannia at the time or Charax himself to be sure of his role in these events.
+We still have too little information about the Antonine campaign in Caledonia or the military situation in Britannia at the time or Charax himself to be sure of his role in these events.
 However, the speculation that the historian from Pergamon, known for centuries merely as an obscure name in ancient manuscripts and only recently beginning to emerge as a real historical personality, was present in the lowlands of Scotland and depicted on this slab, is fascinating; and if you never ask you will never know.

 David J. Breeze, The flag of Legion II Augusta on the Bridgeness distance slab.
 Proceedings of the Society of Antiquaries of Scotland, 119, (November 1989), pages 133–142.
 Illustrated PDF at the Archaeology Data Service, University of York.